-A-1.10.5.4 Basement and Crawlspace Walls
+5. Basement and Crawlspace Walls

-- A-1.10.5.4.1 For interior applications, AVPIB shall be installed in alignment with the insulation of adjoining assemblies. - A-1.9.6.4.3 If AVPIB is not installed on a portion of the assembly for any reason, then the uninsulated portion shall be modeled as a separate energy model entry.
+1. For interior applications, FPIS shall be installed to provide a continuous building thermal envelope.-

+2. If FPIS is installed on the exterior, and the insulation is not installed on a portion of the assembly for any reason, then the uninsulated portion shall be modeled as a separate energy model entry.